magento/devdocs/guides/v2.0/cloud/before/before-workspace.md

 You should be ready to go!
 The following sections provide a link to the previous step, instructions, and a link to the next step to start developing:

 * Install all prerequisite software and tools on your local workspace
-* Set up the Magento ECE account and initial project
+* Install Magento ECE CLI
-* Install the Magento CLI
+* Set up the Magento ECE account and initial project (generates your master branch)
 * Set up SSH keys
 * Configure the Magento file system owner
 * Clone the project, create a branch
 * Set up Magento authentication keys (encryption keys)